MirasBaisbay/GEODES/README.md

 `sudo apt-get install dssp`

 Depending on the version of Ubuntu different version of the dssp can be installed.
-> Please note that for examples used in this work the legacy PDB format had been utilized and the files had been prepared with Schrodinger 2020-3, and REDO dssp version doesn't properly handle this files.
-Additionally, in the code Biopython is used for working with DSSP legacy output, so the CIF output of PDB-REDO is not supported for now.
-However, it is planned to switch the code to working with mmCIF format according to the best practices.
+> Please note the following limitations: to work with GEODES+PDB-REDO/dssp, one has to generate output in DSSP legacy format, as it is processed by Biopython.
+Additionally, the example files from this repository might produce an error when processed by PDB-REDO/dssp due to formatting issues.
+However, if formatted strictly, the files can be used with GEODES.
+It is planned to refactor the GEODES code to accept mmCIF format according to the best practices.

 4. Additionally one may need KPAX software for providing user settings for protein helices borders: http://kpax.loria.fr/